Tommy Gagliano: Early life

 Gagliano was born on May 29, 1883, in Corleone, Sicily.
 In 1905 he immigrated to the United States, in New York City, and married Giuseppina "Josephine" Pomilla, who was also from Corleone.

 Gagliano and his brother-in-law Nunzio Pomilla were partners in lathing and hoisting companies in the Bronx.
 He was underboss to Gaetano "Tom" Reina until he became the boss of the family in 1930.
 The Reina family controlled a monopoly on ice distribution in the Bronx.
-Gagliano along with Gaetano "Tommy" Lucchese and Stefano "Steve" Rondelli were viewed as the most powerful members of the Reina family.
+Gagliano, along with Gaetano "Tommy" Lucchese and Stefano "Steve" Rondelli, were viewed as the most powerful members of the Reina family.

 Frank Gagliano was a distant relative of Tommy Gagliano and the son of a deported mobster.
-He was also the cousin of mob boss Thomas Eboli's chauffeur and bodyguard, future Genovese crime family underboss Dominick Alongi who would later achieve notoriety when they were among the many mobsters arrested fleeing the famous 1957 Apalachin Meeting.
+He was also the cousin of mob boss Thomas Eboli's chauffeur and bodyguard, future Genovese crime family underboss Dominick Alongi, who would later achieve notoriety when they were among the many mobsters arrested fleeing the famous 1957 Apalachin Meeting.
 He was a blood relative of mobster Joseph (Pip the Blind) Gagliano, who became a childhood friend and early accomplice of future government witness Joseph Valachi.
 The two performed many burglaries and armed robberies together.

 Castellammarese War

 During the late 1920s, a bitter gang rivalry arose in New York between Joseph "the Boss" Masseria, the most powerful mobster in New York, and Salvatore Maranzano, head of the Castellammarese Sicilian clan.
 Masseria had demanded more money from Reina, prompting Reina to consider switching allegiance to Maranzano.
-When Masseria heard about Reina's plans, Masseria murdered him in February 1930.
+When Masseria heard about Reina's plans, Masseria had him murdered in February 1930.
+Reina's murder exacerbated the tensions between the two camps, helping launch the Castellammarese War.

 To head Reina's gang, Masseria appointed one of his loyalists, Joseph Pinzolo.
 Both Gagliano and Lucchese hated Pinzolo and resented Masseria appointing an outsider as gang leader.
 In September 1930, Pinzolo was shot and killed by unknown assailants.
 To replace Pinzolo, Masseria appointed Gagliano as head of the Reina gang.
 It is speculated that Gagliano and Lucchese formed a secret alliance with Maranzano at this time while still professing loyalty to Masseria.

 As the war continued, Masseria began suffering more defeats and key defections.
-On April 15, 1931, Masseria was assassinated at Brooklyn restaurant by several of his men.
+On April 15, 1931, Masseria was assassinated at a Coney Island restaurant by several of his men.
 These defectors, guided by Charles "Lucky" Luciano, had made a deal with Maranzano guaranteeing their power if they switched sides.

 However, after Masseria's death, Maranzano started promoting himself as the "Boss of All Bosses" for all the Italian-American criminal gangs in the country.
 Feeling betrayed and threatened, Luciano arranged Maranzano's assassination a few months later in September 1931.
 During this period of instability, Gagliano remained in control of the Reina gang.